daniel-j-guenther/Mellow-Trips-Travel-App/README.md

 ### Udacity Nanodegree P5: Graduation Project

 The aim of this project is to put all of the skills we have learned into one project by building our own custom travel app.
-Several additional features have been incorporated into this project submission for portfolio reasons as seen below.
-To learn more see [Udacity Frontend Web Developer](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011) the official Nanodegree Program Page.
+Several _**additional features** have been added for portfolio value_, as seen below.

 #### Project Requirements ([See RUBRIC](https://review.udacity.com/#!/rubrics/2669/view))